rubencg195/GRADREC/README.md

 ## DESCRIPTION

 GRADREC (Graduate Recruitment) is a web-based system that enables faculty members to advertise Master/PhD positions, provide information about their research projects and the availability of financial aid.
-Our goal is to become a world leader at connecting high skilled researchers with available working positions.
+Our goal is to become a world leader at connecting high skilled researchers with highly motivated students to create next generation projects and research.

 ## INDEX